-Children who know their tables by heart (instant recall) enjoy maths more because they can experience the satisfaction of getting more questions correct.
-Here are a few tips for helping to learn tables off by heart:
+Children who know their tables by heart enjoy maths more because they don’t need to use their fingers to work out the answers to questions.
+Plus, they can experience the satisfaction of getting more questions correct!
+With this in mind, here are a few tips for helping to learn tables off by heart:

 Use a variety of methods

 - Start with a variety of means: listening to times tables music, chanting, writing out, and using games and apps.
 See what works for your child!

 - Using more than one method together, such as chanting and apps like DoodleTables, can make learning more diverse and engaging.